melissa-rauch/hba-proj-main/README.md

 # Babycatcher
-At its core Babycatcher is an app that helps connect pregnant people with home birth midwives who provide home birth in their locations.
-Users are able to login, create a profile, search midwives by county and view the directory of midwives who serve their area.
-Users are also able to view an individual midwives profile and save midwives to their favorites for future reference.
+Finding a midwife can be a tricky process if you don't know where to look or who to ask.
+Babycatcher is the first-ever app, specifically designed to connect pregnant people with Midwives who provide home birth services in their county.
+Individuals are able to register, create a profile, and log in to their own profile page.
+Logging in enables the user to view the directory, filter by county, view midwives and save individual Midwives to their collection of favorites.
+Once a Midwife is save in a User's collection, the user is able to send a SMS message to the Midwife to request a phone consult.
+Midwives are also able register, create a profile and log in to their own profile page, from there they can view their public profile as well as view or search the directory.

 ## Contents
 ---